The Middle Road: History

 and between Highway 27 and the Humber River on November 1, 1931.

 This project included the bypassing of a jog in Queen west of Kipling Avenue, which is today known as North Queen Street.

-Before the highway could be completed, the 1934 provincial elections brought Mitchell Hepburn into office as premier and Thomas McQuesten was appointed the new minister of the Department of Highways.
+Before the highway could be completed, the 1934 provincial elections brought Mitchell Hepburn into office as premier, and Thomas McQuesten was appointed the new minister of the Department of Highways.

-McQuesten in turn appointed Robert Melville Smith as deputy minister.
-Smith, inspired by the German Autobahns - new "dual-lane divided highways", separated by a depressed grass centre crossing short distances between major cities - modified the design for Ontario roads, and McQuesten ordered that the Middle Road be changed into this new form of highway.
+McQuesten, in turn, appointed Robert Melville Smith as deputy minister.
+Smith, inspired by the German Autobahns – new "dual-lane divided highways," separated by a depressed grass centre crossing short distances between major cities – modified the design for Ontario roads, and McQuesten ordered that the Middle Road be changed into this new form of highway.

 A right-of-way of 132 ft was purchased along the Middle Road and construction began to convert the existing sections to a divided highway, as well as on Canada's first cloverleaf interchange at Highway 10.
-A new alignment through Etobicoke was constructed, bypassing Queen Street (later renamed The Queensway) to the Humber River.

 By the end of 1937, the Middle Road was open between Toronto and Burlington, where it connected with what was first known as the Hamilton – Niagara Falls Highway.
 It soon came time to name the new highway, and an upcoming visit by King George VI and Queen Elizabeth proved to be the focal point for a dedication ceremony.
 On June 7, 1939, the two royal family members drove along the highway (which now connected to Niagara Falls) and passed through a light beam nearby the Henley Bridge in St. Catharines.
 This caused two Union Jacks to swing out, revealing a sign which read The Queen Elizabeth Way.